Feyerabend/cc/ch06/addition/psychology/README.md

 Refactoring and changes: Developers may resist refactoring or replacing code—especially code generated quickly by an LLM—because it feels like discarding something valuable.

-Solution: Emphasizing regeneration over preservation can help.
-When code is viewed as a disposable artifact derived from specifications and tests, rather than as a handcrafted asset, loss aversion is reduced.
+Solution: Emphasising regeneration over preservation can help.
+When code is viewed as a disposable artefact derived from specifications and tests, rather than as a handcrafted asset, loss aversion is reduced.

 Risk-averse decisions: Programmers may stick to familiar tools or architectures, even when better options